Sysmic76/Rita/_pages/quick-start-guide.md

 ## How to Update

-Ar you a little behind the curve, do you need to upadte your bot [Click Here](/update/)
+Are you a little behind the curve, do you need to update your bot [Click Here](/update/)

 ## C-3PO to RITA Bot Migration (EXPERIMENTAL)